apollographql/apollo-client-devtools/README.md

 The root of the repo contains the .bablerc file, webpack config file, and necessary package.json and index.js files to make the repo bundle correctly and export as a node module (see the next section).

-### Reloading Chrome extension
+### Reloading the Chrome extension

 Unfortunately, there is no way to hot-reload a Chrome extension in the inspector while developing it.

 While actively working on the devtools, you should run `webpack -w` in the devtools repo.
-This will have webpack watch your files, and rebundle them automatically whenever you make a change (necessary because we're using React + ES2015).
-With `webpack -w` running, you'll simply have to close the chrome inspector and open it again to see your changes in effect (no need to hit reload on the [chrome://extensions](chrome://extensions) page).
+This will have webpack watch your files, and rebundle them automatically whenever you make a change.
+With `webpack -w` running, you'll simply have to close the chrome inspector and open it again to see your changes in effect (no need to hit reload on the [chrome://extensions](chrome://extensions) page unless you make a change to the extension manifest).

 ### Developing with hot reload in an app